lajeet-adhikary/lajeet-adhikary/README.md

 A **Software Engineer** based out of Bangalore, India.

-- 🔭 I’m currently working on few Flutter projects (both personal & professional)
+- 🔭 I’m currently brushing up Android Advanced & Fundamental concepts
-- 🌱 I’m currently learning Flutter & NodeJS
+- 🌱 I’m mostly into Full Stack Mobile Appplication Development
 - 👯 I’m looking to collaborate on Android, Flutter & NodeJS based projects
-- 🤔 I’m looking for help with **Android, Flutter, NodeJS & Ui/Ux**
+- 🤔 I’m looking forward to learn Python in my near future
-- 😄 Also intersted in **NLP** & **Machine Learning** related projects.
-And also worked on some of them
+- 😄 Also intersted in NLP & Machine Learning related projects.
+And also worked on some to create meaninigful insights
-- 💬 Ask me about Android, Tech Gadgets, Motor Bikes, Mobile Photography & Gaming
 - 😄 Pronouns: He/him

 ## Github Stats